mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+September 14, 2021
+- Example labs for LDAP and Mariadb using SSL.
+Intended as templates for new labs.
+- Handle Mariadb log format
+- Add per-container parameters to limit CPU use or pin container to CPU set.
+- Labpack creation now available via a GUI (makepackui).
+- Tab completion for the labtainer, labpack and gradelab commands.

 August 3, 2021
 - Add a "WAIT\_FOR" configuration option to cause a container to delay parameterization until